Caprese Salad with creamy avocado is delicious and so easy to make! This salad is the ultimate way to enjoy fresh, ripe summer tomatoes & basil!

-Coleslaw is one of my quick go-to healthy dishes when I’m short on time or preparing food for multiple people.
-This low-carb, keto & paleo friendly dish is packed with nutrients that are detoxifying and waistline loving.
+Creamy Dill Coleslaw is the perfect healthy go-to side dish when you’re short on time or preparing food for multiple people.
+This plant-based, keto & paleo friendly side is packed with nutrients that are detoxifying and waistline loving.

-The trick to this quick dish is using a food processor.
-You literally throw all your ingredients in and process until everything is finely chopped and well combined.
+Now, the trick to making a quick coleslaw with cabbage is using a food processor.
+Simply throw all ingredients in and process until everything is roughly chopped and well combined.

 There’s a lot of room for creativity with coleslaw which makes it a fun side dish to prepare.
 Feel free to use different veggies, herbs and spices.
-Also, if you don’t have a healthy source of mayo, I recommend replacing mayo with 1/2 an avocado or full fat coconut yogurt/kefir.
+Also, if you don’t have a healthy version of mayo (without vegetable or seed oils), I recommend replacing mayo with 1/2 an avocado or full fat coconut yogurt/kefir.